ni5arga/Modmail-To-Discord-Slack/README.md

 ### Discord

-To set up this app to send incoming and outgoing modmails to a particular channel of your Discord server through a Webhook, follow these steps.

 1. **Get Discord Webhook URL** : You'll need to generate a Discord Webhook URL from channel settings.
 You can learn how to get webhook URLs from [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) or detailed instructions on how to generate Discord Webhook URL can be found below.
 Discord Webhook URLs look like this: `https://discord.com/api/webhooks/1234567880123/38823ax30320bx_d83289324Q`.

 <details>